geraldclark/WorklogField/README.md

 ?>
 ```

+* To implement report filtering, you will need to make a core file change in modules/Reports/templates/templates_modules_def_js.php at line 486 by adding  `filter_defs['worklog'] = qualifiers;`.
+* This field is not supported in workflow.
-- This field does not currently support being sent in a stock email template.
+* This field does not currently support being sent in a stock email template.
-- If you need to decode the history json, you can do:
+* If you need to decode the history json for a customization, you can do:

 ```php
 <?php